supermarsx/whoisdigger/readme.md

 ### Notes on errors

 Errors when doing bulk lookups are common due to the nature of bulk requests, this means that requests will get blocked, throttled or delayed resulting in errors.
-Errors commonly refer to already registered domains so most times you can assume that they're already taken.
-Uniregistry has a very low threshold on whois requests resulting in temporary block as soon as 3 rapid requests hit their server, in this case you can also assume its taken.
+Errors may refer to already registered domains so sometimes you can assume that they're already taken, see assumptions.
+Uniregistry has a very low threshold on whois requests resulting in temporary block as soon as 3 rapid requests hit their server, whoisdigger assumes rate limiting for Uniregistry as unavailable.

 ## Building